Starting from a grassroots initiative to make entrepreneurship much

 Students are expected to be self-directed and self-motivated.
 The program serves to provide direction and resources, not babysitting services.
 This is not an easy road to take, but it will be incredibly fulfilling.

-If you think you have what it takes to build your own startup, let us know and we'll get back to you as soon as we're ready.
+If you think you have what it takes to build your own startup, apply above and get ready for the craziest semester of your life

 Is this a course?